vivyir/lighttpd-cgi-example/README.md

 Be sure to look at the source code and config file for lighttpd to understand everything better.

+## Running
+Because of how lighttpd works you have to edit the 10th line of lighttpd.conf a.k.a the `server.document-root` to the www directory of your cloned repository

 ## Running without compiling
 There exists a precompiled binary so you can check it without needing to compile the rust program, just run with: